-- Programs that provide effective treatment strategies for individuals with co-occurring substance use and mental health disorders. - Programs that serve targeted populations and introduce early intervention strategies. - Programs that incorporate Recovery Oriented Systems of Care which sustain and support recovery.
+- Programs that serve targeted populations and introduce early intervention strategies. - Programs that incorporate Recovery Oriented Systems of Care which sustain and support recovery.
 These include providing peer support, housing, case management, and/or to linkages to recovery communities and activities.